WeinanXiong/P22-Multiview-segmentation/README.md

 ## Reproducing Results

 - **Trained Model Prediction**:
   To reproduce results from the trained U-Net model, use the `TrainedModelUnet1InputPredict.ipynb` file.
 This notebook demonstrates the performance of the U-Net model with an example dataset and corresponding segmentation output.
+The actual model is too large to incluede in the repository, and was instead run from a private computer so the results are visible.

 - **Training and Testing Demo**:
   The `ModelTrainTestPredictDemo.ipynb` notebook provides a simplified demonstration of the training, testing, and prediction processes.
-It uses a small subset of data for efficiency and is configured by default to work with the U-Net model.
+It uses just two images of data due to confidentiality and epochs and batch size are reduced to improve training time.
+The code is configured by default to work with the U-Net model.
 To test the CNN model instead, simply uncomment the relevant sections in the code.

 ## Authors